Writing by the Dignity Project

 Lots of exciting work is being done in this area by many different people.
-It’s a vast field, and there’s a lot more detail in our literature review [Link to Literature review], but here are some of the most prominent projects.
+It’s a vast field, and there’s a lot more detail in our literature review, but here are some of the most prominent projects.

-Remy Debes is one of several academics who is leading a revival of philosophical interest in dignity; read his accessible summary of his research agenda at Aeon.
+- Remy Debes is one of several academics leading a revival of philosophical interest in dignity – read an accessible summary of his research agenda at Aeon.

-ODI’s Humanitarian Policy Group have been exploring dignity and displacement in recent publications.
-Their series of reports constitutes the most extensive examination of dignity in development so far.
+- ODI’s Humanitarian Policy Group has been exploring dignity and displacement in recent publications.
+Its series of reports constitutes the most extensive examination of dignity in development so far.

-There have been a series of investigations into respectfulness in medicine, most prominently in palliative care (by Chochinov, among others), and in maternal care.
+- There has been a series of investigations into respectfulness in medicine, most prominently in palliative care (by Chochinov, among others), and in maternal care.

-Jeffrey Paller recently published a fascinating paper on dignified public expression in Ghanaian politics.
+- Jeffrey Paller published a fascinating paper on dignified public expression in Ghanaian politics.

-Of course, work on dignity also owes much to a wider agenda which has charted disrespect (and worse) in development.
-This project owes much to authors such as Robert Chambers, James C. Scott and the currents of thinking around community driven development, localisation, and empowerment.
+Of course, work on dignity also owes much to a wider agenda that has charted disrespect (and worse) in development.
+This project owes much to authors such as Robert Chambers, James C. Scott and the currents of thinking around community-driven development, localisation, and empowerment.